david-w-millar/2025-aoc-kotlin/README.md

 I'm jumping around between amper and gradle builds, and am mostly focusing on experimenting with language and build features here.

+Also, I'm working in Intellij IDEA, vim, and the command line, so I've tried to make each experience ergonomic.

 Also of note, this is not the type of code or project that is indicative of what I would normally produce outside the context of a programming challenge, or set of puzzles.